DeathSmack/zamrock/README.md

 > * Revolt Server - Not yet public, dm for invite if you supposed to be there....

-Thanks for reading my md too!!
+Thanks for reading my md too!
 -DS